Best Water Activities in Steamboat Springs

 Situated 160 miles northwest of Denver, Steamboat Springs is the epitome of a Colorado mountain town.
 Steamboat sits on the banks of the Yampa River at an elevation of 6,695 feet, completely surrounded by mountains and forestland.

 This small town of just under 13,000 people packs a tremendous punch, especially for outdoor enthusiasts with a penchant for water activities.
 In addition to two ski resorts and countless miles of hiking and biking trails, Steamboat Springs has hundreds of natural hot springs, access to several rivers, and three state parks, each centered around a lake and offering endless opportunities for fishing, boating, and water sports.
+Here are some of the most popular water activities in Steamboat Springs for you to enjoy.

 Steamboat Springs' Hot Springs